 Implement an unsafe trait

 It’s important to understand that unsafe doesn’t turn off the borrow checker or disable any other of Rust’s safety checks: if you use a reference in unsafe code, it will still be checked.
-The unsafe keyword only gives you access to these four features that are then not checked by the compiler for memory safety.
-You still get some degree of safety inside of an unsafe block!
+The unsafe keyword only gives us access to these four features that are then not checked by the compiler for memory safety.
+We still get some degree of safety inside of an unsafe block.

-Furthermore, unsafe does not mean the code inside the block is necessarily dangerous or that it will definitely have memory safety problems: the intent is that you as the programmer will ensure the code inside an unsafe block will access memory in a valid way.
+In addition, unsafe does not mean the code inside the block is necessarily dangerous or that it will definitely have memory safety problems: the intent is that as the programmer, we’ll ensure the code inside an unsafe block will access memory in a valid way.

-People are fallible, and mistakes will happen, but by requiring these four unsafe operations to be inside blocks annotated with unsafe, you’ll know that any errors related to memory safety must be within an unsafe block.
-Keep unsafe blocks small and you’ll thank yourself later when you go to investigate memory bugs.
+People are fallible, and mistakes will happen, but by requiring these four unsafe operations to be inside blocks annotated with unsafe we’ll know that any errors related to memory safety must be within an unsafe block.
+Keep unsafe blocks small; you’ll be thankful later when you investigate memory bugs.

-To isolate unsafe code as much as possible, it’s a good idea to enclose unsafe code within a safe abstraction and provide a safe API, which we’ll be discussing once we get into unsafe functions and methods.
+To isolate unsafe code as much as possible, it’s best to enclose unsafe code within a safe abstraction and provide a safe API, which we’ll discuss later in the chapter when we examine unsafe functions and methods.
 Parts of the standard library are implemented as safe abstractions over unsafe code that has been audited.
-This technique prevents uses of unsafe from leaking out into all the places that you or your users might want to make use of the functionality implemented with unsafe code, because using a safe abstraction is safe.
+Wrapping unsafe code in a safe abstraction prevents uses of unsafe from leaking out into all the places that you or your users might want to use the functionality implemented with unsafe code, because using a safe abstraction is safe.

-Let’s talk about each of the four unsafe superpowers in turn, and along the way we’ll look at some abstractions that provide a safe interface to unsafe code.
+Let’s look at each of the four unsafe superpowers in turn: we’ll also look at some abstractions that provide a safe interface to unsafe code.

 Dereferencing a Raw Pointer

-Way back in Chapter 4, in the “Dangling References” section, we covered that the compiler ensures references are always valid.
-Unsafe Rust has two new types similar to references called raw pointers.
-Just like with references, raw pointers can be immutable or mutable, written as *const T and *mut T, respectively.
+In Chapter 4, in “Dangling References” on page XX, we mentioned that the compiler ensures references are always valid.
+Unsafe Rust has two new types called raw pointers that are similar to references.
+As with references, raw pointers can be immutable or mutable and are written as *const T and *mut T, respectively.
 The asterisk isn’t the dereference operator; it’s part of the type name.
 In the context of raw pointers, “immutable” means that the pointer can’t be directly assigned to after being dereferenced.

+prod: check & Fill xref (ch4)

 Different from references and smart pointers, keep in mind that raw pointers:

-Are allowed to ignore the borrowing rules and have both immutable and mutable pointers, or multiple mutable pointers to the same location
+Are allowed to ignore the borrowing rules by having both immutable and mutable pointers or multiple mutable pointers to the same location

 Aren’t guaranteed to point to valid memory